AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

     * To use the default response, select **[!UICONTROL Default]**.
 The XML for the template design appears, dimmed, in the User Template text box.
     * To create your own response template, select **[!UICONTROL Custom]**.
 In the User Template text box, type the template XML definition.
 You can use the default template that is already defined in the text box as a base for your own response.

-1. (Optional) In the Default Response box, type the text that you want to appear if Adobe Dynamic Media Classic encounters an error in retrieving information for an image map.
+1. (Optional) In the Default Response box, type the text that you want to appear if Adobe Dynamic Media Classic encounters an error in retrieving information for an Image Map.
 For example, if the system receives a company name and an Image Set name, but no rollover identifier, this message appears for the user.
 1. In the Response TTL text field, enter the number of hours that you want to wait before caching the data.

     * Set a lower number if the data is updated frequently throughout the day.
     * Set a higher number if the data is relatively stable and does not require updating frequently throughout the day.
 The default is ten hours.

-1. Select **[!UICONTROL Upload]** to upload info panel content, based on the rollover_key value, to s7info.
+1. Select **[!UICONTROL Upload]** to upload Info Panel content, based on the rollover_key value, to s7info.
 1. In the S7Info Upload dialog box, browse to the file that you want to use, and then select **[!UICONTROL Upload]**.

    Supported file formats are TAB-delimited files with UTF-16 encoding and CSV files with ASCII encoding.
 For CSV files, non-ASCII characters must be HTML encoded.